Remember the Chatterjee and Matheson account? They’re ready to list …”

 Then I understand.
 “You’re suggesting we spend our anniversary in India?
 In one of the least glamorous cities in the world …”

-Gavin’s tone is apologetic and even though I am cross-eyed with anger, I desperately want to placate him.
+Gavin’s tone of voice suggests intense frustration.
+Even though I am cross-eyed with anger, I desperately want to placate him.
 It would be so much easier if I could find out what shopping is like in Kolkata.
-I have to be circuitous, however, because my fiancé sometimes takes issue with my pathological interest in shopping.
-“Gavin, what kinds of things are in Kolkata?
+I have to be circuitous, however, because my fiancé sometimes takes issue with my pathological consumerism.
+“Dear, what kinds of things are in Kolkata?
 Is there a type of pottery or fashion that the city is famous for?”, I ask coyly.

 “It was the capital of the British Raj for a while.
 And it’s very famous for jute.”